Digital-Grinnell/dlad-blog/content/posts/140-Adding-a-Custom-404-to-Hugo/index.md

 I believe this is a static site problem worth solving, for _Rootstalk_ and much more, so let's dive into some JavaScript and [URLSearchParams.](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)

+# The Fix

+My **successful** implementation of `URLSearchParams` can be seen in _Rootstalk_ with pertinent source code found in that project's repo and these files:

+  - `static/broken-external-link.html`
+  - `layouts/shortcodes/broken.html`
+  - `layouts/shortcodes/broken-endnote.html`
+  - Any article `.md` file with a broken external link, such as `content/past-issues/volume-i-issue-1/dean.md`.

 ---